aaron-seq/HeartDiseasesPrediction/README.md

 - Frontend: Use ESLint and Prettier for consistent code style
 - Commit messages: Follow conventional commits specification

+## Known Issues

+See the [Issues](https://github.com/aaron-seq/heart-diseases-prediction-tool/issues) page for current known issues and planned improvements.

 ## Monitoring and Logging

 - Structured JSON logging for easy parsing and analysis